FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 (ii)

-Circulated, report of the Chairperson of the **Economic Development, Enterprise,**

-**Tourism and Planning** Strategic Policy Committed dated 15th May, 2025, in relation to
+Circulated, report of the Chairperson of the **Economic Development, Enterprise,Tourism and Planning** Strategic Policy Committed dated 15th May, 2025, in relation to

 meeting of the Committee held on 14th April, 2025.